-- Include the recommended scale of 1:50 or 1:100. - Clearly show the proposed works in relation to what is already on site. - Show all sides of the proposal and indicate, where possible, the proposed building materials and the style, materials and finish of windows and doors. - Show blank elevations, if only to show this is the case. - Clearly show the relationship and detail the positions of the openings of each property, where a proposed elevation adjoins another building or is in close proximity to it.
+- Be drawn to a scale of 1:50 or 1:100. - Show clearly the proposed works in relation to what is already on site. - Show all sides of the proposal and these should indicate, where possible, the proposed building materials and the style, materials and finish of windows and doors. - Show blank elevations, if only to show this is the case. - Where a proposed elevation adjoins another building or is in close proximity, clearly show the relationship between the buildings, and detail the positions of the openings on each property.

-Existing and Proposed Floor plans
+Existing and Proposed Floor Plans

-Required for applications for new development and for existing buildings altered by the proposed development.
+Required for applications for new development and for existing buildings altered by the proposed development